K3 surfaces associated with curves of genus two: Preliminaries on lattices

-A {\bf root lattice} is a lattice that is generated (as an abelian group) by its roots.
+A {\em root lattice} is a lattice that is generated (as an abelian group) by its roots.
 First, let us introduce some familiar root lattices, through their Dynkin diagrams.
-The subscript in the name of the lattice is the dimension of the lattice, which is also the number of nodes in the Dynkin diagram.
+The subscript in the name of the lattice is the dimension of the lattice, which is also the number of (blank) nodes in the Dynkin diagram.
+Adding the extra (filled in) node gives the extended Dynkin diagram, which will arise later in connection with elliptic surfaces.
+The labels on the nodes are the coefficients of a vector in the kernel of the Cartan matrix of the extended Dynkin diagram.